ilivestrong/email_warmup_service/readme.md

 ---

 **Note:** This project is intended for educational and development purposes.
-Use responsibly and comply with email sending best practices.
+Use responsibly and comply with email sending